 Plant layout, Installation, and Maintenance Considerations for Safety Shower and Eyewash Station

 - The Safety Shower station shall be a foot-operated type and eyewash station shall be hand operated type.

 - Both Units should be fitted with appropriate lighting.

-- An overhead tank that store the flushing fluid should have a visual level indicator.
+- An overhead tank that stores the flushing fluid should have a visual level indicator.

 - Safety shower and eyewash skid shall be insulated to maintain the temperature of supplied potable water between 150 C and 360 C.